benmvp/migrate-react-hooks-minishop/src/03-context/README.md

 ### 2. Default dark mode setting to user settings

-Update [`App.js`] so that the initial dark mode setting will be based on the user's settings of their computer and/or browser.
+Update [`App.js`](./App.js) so that the initial dark mode setting will be based on the user's settings of their computer.

 🔑 _HINT:_ There is a [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query that you can run in JavaScript using [`window.matchMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).